Houston Half-Day Summer Camps 2026: Toddlers and Pre-K

 Do not pack: toys from home (they'll get lost or cause fights), food that requires refrigeration (there's no fridge), or anything you aren't willing to lose.

-Can a 2-year-old go to summer camp in Houston?
+Can a 2-year-old go to summer camp in houston?

 Very few camps accept 2-year-olds.
 Mother's Day Out programs at churches are the most common option for this age, and some Montessori schools will accept children as young as 18 months for summer sessions.
 Expect to pay $50-$150 per week.
 Potty training is usually not required at this age, but confirm with the program directly.

-How do I find half-day camps that don't require potty training?
+How do i find half-day camps that don't require potty training?

 Mother's Day Out programs and select Montessori schools are your best options.
 Church-based MDO programs in Houston are more likely to accept children in diapers because they're structured as childcare rather than enrichment camps.
 Call the program directly, as websites rarely state the diaper policy clearly.